 Stellar Customer Service

-Since 1986, we have been servicing the mountain communities of Running Springs, California, and the surrounding Inland Empire as the collision repair shop with exceptional customer service.
+Since 1986, we have been servicing the mountain communities of Running Springs, California, and the surrounding Inland Empire communities of Big Bear, Lake Arrowhead, and Crestline, as the collision repair shop with exceptional customer service.
 We know collision repair comes on the heels of the stressful experience of being in an auto accident.
 We want our customers to feel taken care of while they are navigating the process of getting their vehicle repaired and back on the road.
 Our team of expert technicians discusses the vehicle damage with you and develops a repair plan that meets your needs and specific situation.
 We are an authorized Direct Repair Program (DRP) and work with most major insurance carriers and providers to process your claim.
 For your convenience, we have pick-up and drop-off services and even an Enterprise rental facility on-site!
 Visit us at 32049 Encina Way.
 When you come to Showtime Collision, our priority is to deliver the best customer service our team has to offer.